paulbricman/paulbricman.github.io/_posts/2025-12-10-the-technical-is-political.md

 The false dichotomy between centralized technology and no technology has been weaponized at length.
 "This is an important technology, whose benefits far outweigh the costs, so our company should put it at your disposal, because missing out would be backwards."

 The conclusion here does not follow.
 Yes, we might want to have technology at our disposal, but that does not mean that it should effectively be governed by a select cadre of corporate leaders, irrespective of their nationality.
-Even more so if the technology is truly important.
+Doubly so if the technology is truly important.

 <div class="separator compact-separator">
   <img src="/generators/roots/curated/root_system_9.svg" alt="">